 The most significant convenience arises from the fact that Orduno Design Services is a sister company to Oscar Orduno, Inc. (OOINC) and provides almost all of the engineering, design, and technical services performed as a part of the design/build contracts undertaken by OOINC.

-When you need Wall Remediation & Failure Repair in Texas, OOI is your go-to source for the engineering expertise you should demand.
+When you need with Wall Remediation & Failure Repair in Texas, OOI is your go-to expert for engineering expertise.

 4600 Fuller Drive, Suite 375,

 For that occasion when you don’t want the earth to move!